Crisis, what crisis? Fed tightens despite banking stress

-The widely-followed dot plot projections of future interest rates showed officials now judge there to be a bit less room for easing.
+The widely-followed dot plot projections of future interest rates only came down by 25 bps.
 The Federal Open Market Committee and the markets are both looking for one more hike in May.
 Thereafter they part company, with the FOMC members keeping rates on hold until 2024 while the market is expecting a 50 bps cut by the end of this year.

 We are with the market on the outlook as we expect a slowdown to gather pace and force the Fed’s hand later in the year.
 The banking crisis is a sign that tighter policy is biting and in our view will tame inflation once the lagged effects have been allowed to come through.